-A Distributed Denial of Service (DDoS) attack is an attempt to crush a web server or online system by overwhelming it with data.
-DDoS attacks can be simple mischief, revenge, or hactivism, and can range from a minor annoyance to long-term downtime resulting in loss of business.
+A Distributed Denial of Service (DDoS) attack is an attempt to crash a web server or online system by overwhelming it with data.
+DDoS attacks can be simple mischief, revenge, or hacktivism, and can range from a minor annoyance to long-term downtime resulting in loss of business.

 How Does a DDoS Attack Work?

-DDoS attacks most often work by botnets – a large group of computers that act in concert with each other –simultaneously spamming a website or service provider with requests.
+DDoS attacks most often work by botnets – a large group of distributed computers that act in concert with each other –simultaneously spamming a website or service provider with data requests.

 While that may sound benign, the cost of a DDoS attack averaged $2.5 million in 2017.
+Kaspersky reports that DDoS attacks cost small businesses $120,000 and enterprises $2,000,000.
 Hackers engage DDoS attacks for anything ranging from childish pranks to revenge against a business to express political activism.

 Common Types of DDoS Attacks